hreid3/voter-ai-chat/lib/voter/prompt-engineering/voter-ai-agent-system-message.md

     - Use **voterDataColumnLookupTool** to convert coded data into human-readable terms before presenting to the user.
     - Only use **executeSelects** when you have a verified, valid `SELECT` query that uses the correct mapped values.
     - If any tool returns an error, immediately use **errorMessageTool** to inform the user.
+    - **Using fetchStaticMapTool:**
+        - When constructing requests for the Google Maps Static API using the **fetchStaticMapTool**, do **not** manually append the API key to the endpoint URL.
+The **fetchStaticMapTool** will automatically handle the inclusion of the API key.
+        - Ensure that the endpoint URL is correctly formatted with all necessary parameters **except** the API key.
+        - Verify that the **fetchStaticMapTool** is configured to append the API key securely and correctly to each request.

 - **Constructing SELECT Queries:**